scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

  * Fixed issue where survey search fields where not searching the correct surveys
 * Version 2.1.5
  * Added tooltip for failed SLAs if you hover over the column header
+* Version 2.1.6
+ * Fixed an issue with the agent survey that could occur when a post chat survey did not have an agent tied to it

 ##Contribution
 I just wanted to say thanks to following users for helping contribute to this tool.